hofstadter-io/hof/docs/content/getting-started/data-layer.md

 {{<lead>}}
-The data layer is a combination of schemas, config, and annotations that are specially treated by `hof`.
-The two primary goals are
+The data layer is a combination of schemas, config, and annotations that `hof` understands and operates on.
+The primary goals are:

+- Support git-style checkpointing, history, and diff features, flexible to your datamodel schema
-1. Provide consistent data models for downstream consumers
+- Provide consistent data models for downstream consumers
-2. Enable history, diff, and migration features for version flexibility
+- Enable downstream features like automatic database migrations, client/server version skew, and change detection for infrastructure as code

-The `hof datamodel` command and `schema/dm` are central to this, but are designed in a way that allows you to customize and extend the built-in base.
+The `hof datamodel` command and `schema/dm` schema form the foundations and are designed so you can customize, extend, or replace as needed.

+- the built-in base models, fields, and enrichers
+- the shape and hierarchy for diff and history tracking

 {{</lead>}}

-_Note, `hof dm` is shorthand for `hof datamodel`.
+_Note, `hof dm` is shorthand for `hof datamodel`_.

 ## Schemas